scottgigawatt/duplex/README.md

 Follow these steps to start the Duplex service stack:

 1. Clone this repository to your Synology NAS.
 2. Navigate to the directory containing the `docker-compose.yml` file.
 3. Open a terminal or SSH into your Synology NAS.
 4. Run:

     ```bash
     docker-compose up -d
     ```

-    This command starts the Docker containers defined in [`docker-compose.yml`](docker-compose.yml) in detached mode.
+    This command starts the Docker containers defined in `docker-compose.yml` in detached mode.

 5. Access the services through their respective endpoints.
+6. Configure Tautulli to connect to Plex using the gateway IP address of the Docker bridge network.
+Find this IP in `Docker -> Network` or `Container Manager -> Network` for DSM 7.2 and above.

 ### Managing Docker Config Environment Variables

-Manage Docker configuration environment variables in the [`.env`](.env) file.
+Manage Docker configuration environment variables in the `.env` file.
 Override these variables easily on the command line when starting the Docker Compose stack:

 ```bash
 KOMETA_TAG="latest" docker-compose up -d